 The UK Vs Europe: Why are UK small businesses paying so much for energy bills?

-Running a small business in the UK comes with enough challenges without the added pressure of sky-high energy bills.
-Yet, compared to our European neighbours, UK businesses are shelling out significantly more for their gas and electricity bills.
+Running a small business in the UK is tough enough without the added pressure of high energy bills.
+Yet, compared with many European neighbours, UK businesses still pay significantly more for their gas and electricity bills than similar firms abroad.

 Why are UK business energy prices higher than in Europe?